 Raising children isn’t always an easy path.
-As they enter the various stages that lead to adulthood, sometimes their questions can be dreaded as they open our own vault of mistakes made and decisions that haven’t necessarily been our wisest moments.
-We witness our children sometimes following our own path and want to step in and intervene, chop down the thickets so they can progress easier than we.
+As they enter the various stages that lead to adulthood, sometimes their questions can be dreaded as they open our vault of mistakes made and decisions that haven’t necessarily been our wisest moments.
+We witness our children sometimes following our path and want to step in and intervene, chop down the thickets so they can progress easier than we.

-Jill Kelly penned Etched…Upon My Heart, a book that someday, her own daughters will read.
+Jill Kelly penned Etched…Upon My Heart, a book that someday, her daughters will read.
 Kelly shares her life wide open from significance, suffering, love and wisdom.
 It’s raw emotions as she peels back the layers of adulthood and motherhood to reveal decisions made as a teenager.
-There is intense pain as she recounts her husband’s infidelity.
+There is an intense pain as she recounts her husband’s infidelity.
 It’s heart-wrenching to read about the trial of having a child diagnosed terminally ill and then reliving the brutality of emotion when that child dies.
-It’s life unfolded and weaved with practical lessons.
+It were life unfolded and weaved with practical lessons.

 This isn’t a book about someone living a privileged life.
 It’s about someone who has been at the Potter’s Hands, shaped and molded by life and its lessons.
-It’s about lessons of significance from someone who has struggled with it and been resurrected on the other side.
+It’s about experiences of significance from someone who has struggled with it and the resurrection on the other side.
 I love that Kelly centers her life now on God and admits, like so many of us have, praying selfishly and then learning that it never was about the one kneeling, but the One who is her Savior.
 It’s about knowing this and even in her darkest hour, her deepest suffering, burying a child that she celebrates God being faithful.

 This book offered comfort as my eyes were opened to the many blessings my life has given in the bounty of painful circumstances.
 It’s a book filled with lessons that sometimes we allow our burden to camouflage.
 It gives hope that we will rise above the moment of pain, darkness and hurt to stand on our own…a little taller, a lot stronger and engulfed in peace.